verge-io/docs/docs/product-guide/GPUPassthrough.md

 <br>
 <br>
+!!! warning "This document applies to version 4.12.6 and older only, [if you are running 4.13 or newer you can find documentation in our Product Guide by clicking here](/public/product-guide/devpass-overview/)"

 ## Host Installation/Configuration

-> VergeOS includes the driver for generic PCI address passthrough; typically, no additional host drivers are needed for GPU passthrough. {.is-info}
+> VergeOS includes the driver for generic PCI address passthrough; typically, no additional host drivers are needed for GPU passthrough.

 1. From the Main Dashboard, click **Nodes**.
 2. Click **Drivers** on the left menu.